 Note: Currently we show these custom furniture designs in a variety of wood finishes or paint colors.
 Regardless of the finish an individual chooses, they will be built using sustainable woods, low-VOC paints and varnishes, and other similar materials.

-Now that Philip Gill has finished the designs, we are in the process of creating materials lists and organizing and double checking all the parts so we can create assembly instructions.
-Here is the beginning of this work:
+Now that Philip Gill has finished the designs, we are in the process of creating the assembly instructions.
+Here is an example of how the instructions are being formatted and what they will look like:

 Here is the complete parts list and materials costs comparing a variety of different types of wood that could be used to construct this design.
 Prices and availability will probably differ based on your location but this gives a basic idea of cost differences.
 Consider using recycled wood if you’d like to reduce these prices.